What Government Practice Lawyers Do

 - Negotiate effectively as government practice issues can involve multiple stakeholders

-- Enjoy navigating complex federal, state and local and governmental structures and programs (and international law if you are interested in practicing in an international context)
+- Enjoy navigating complex federal, state and local governmental structures and programs (and

 - Tolerate lengthy deliberative processes as governmental clients are often very bureaucratic

-- Seek a modest, comfortable living, not exceptional wealth
+- Seek a comfortable living, not exceptional wealth